OSGeo/gdal/gdal/doc/source/development/rfc/rfc22_rpc.rst

 RPC\_ prefix on the metadata values has also been removed.

-The GDALCreateGenImgProjTransformer() function is preserved, so no compatability issues are anticipated by the addition of the new generalized factory.
+The GDALCreateGenImgProjTransformer() function is preserved, so no compatibility issues are anticipated by the addition of the new generalized factory.

 SWIG Bindings Issues